 - In-class participation: 10%

 Think Pieces: On the Schedule of Meetings (below), you will find study questions for each class session.
 All students are responsible for writing one double-spaced page on one or more of these questions.
-The think pieces will be due by 7:00 pm on Wednesday (uploaded to SafeAssign on Blackboard).
-This is a very firm deadline.
-I need to have time to read the papers before we meet on Thursday.
-These papers must address study questions posed for the following two class sessions.
-They may not address readings already discussed in class.
-No think piece is required for the first week of class, the week of Thanksgiving, or the weeks when essay exams are due.
+The think pieces will be due by midnight on the day they are discussed (uploaded to SafeAssign on Blackboard).

-The think pieces will be assessed on a scale of 1-5.
-A “3” indicates that the student has answered the question accurately.
-A “4” is indicative of an accurate answer with some critical reflection on the question.
-A “5” indicates critical reflection as well as specific reference to the text.
-A “2” indicates that the answer misrepresents the text, while a “1” indicates that the question has not been answered.
-At the end of the semester the grade for quizzes will be calculated as follows:
+The think pieces will be assessed on a scale of 1-20.
+A grade of 14-16 indicates that the student has answered the question accurately.
+A “16-18” is indicative of an accurate answer with some critical reflection on the question.
+A “18-20” indicates critical reflection as well as specific reference to the text.
+A “12-14” indicates that the answer misrepresents the text, while anything below 12 indicates that the question has not been answered.
+In order to score well on the think pieces, students must cite the text.

 Quizzes: Quizzes will be given at the end of most classes.
 I will write one question on the board at the end of class.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
 The quizzes will be assessed on the same scale used for the think pieces.